Murder of David Reed: New leads

 New testimonies from multiple friends of Geiger's confessed that Geiger had mentioned throughout the years things that alluded to him killing Reed.
 In 2007, Christopher Mager told troopers that Geiger had told him at a party some years ago that Geiger had jokingly told him while high on cocaine, "If you ever want to murder somebody, do it in Schuylkill County because you can get away with it."
 Mager said that when he asked Geiger who he had killed, Geiger had told him, "Reed."
 Some friends also recall that in 1985, around the time Reed allegedly began stealing marijuana from Geiger, that Geiger had sworn he was going to murder whoever was stealing the drugs, and that he was determined to figure out the culprit.

-Fry, then 37, confessed to police that he believes he was an eyewitness to the murder of Reed, and gave the investigators his side of the story.
-He made clear that he did not participate in the actual death or cover-up, and had not known that Geiger had actually killed Reed until Reed's body was discovered in December 1985.
+Fry, then 37, confessed to police that he believed he was an eyewitness to the murder of Reed, and gave the investigators his side of the story.
+He made clear that he did not participate in the actual death or cover-up and was unaware that Geiger had actually killed Reed until Reed's body was discovered in December 1985.
 He also admitted he had previously lied to the police about his whereabouts and knowledge of Reed's disappearance and death in the initial investigation.

-At the request of police, Schuylkill County Coroner David Dutcavich, petitioned the Schuylkill County Court of Common Pleas for an Order to exhume Reed's body for further examination.
-Upon receipt of the Order by Judge Jacqueline Russell, Reed was exhumed from his resting place at Schuylkill Memorial Park to have a second autopsy done on January 24 of 2008.
+At the request of police, Schuylkill County Coroner David Dutcavich petitioned the Schuylkill County Court of Common Pleas for an Order to exhume Reed's body for further examination.
+Upon receipt of the Order by Judge Jacqueline Russell, Reed was exhumed from his resting place at Schuylkill Memorial Park to have a second autopsy done on January 24, 2008.
 The autopsy was done by Dr. Anthony Falsetti, an anthropologist at the University of Florida, who concluded that Reed had actually died of head trauma and noted that his skull was fractured.
-This matched with Fry's description of Reed hitting his head on the tracks, which would have had enough impact force to fracture Reed's skull.
+This matched Fry's description of Reed striking his head on the tracks, which would have had enough impact force to fracture Reed's skull.

 Investigators then began to build a solid case against Joe Geiger.